KailumAB/ccsep/README.md

 Try with other characters to leak password for the given user

 ### Patching
+Switch to patch branch and set up site normally

 To patch this vulnerability, we query the user fields using the ORM and pop sensitive information

 ```